oracle-devrel/devo.tutorials/modernize-healthcare-graalvm.md

   linkedin: alimukadam
 ---

-{% img assets/modernize-healthcare-ambulance.jpeg  “Stock ambulance visual” %}
+{% imgx assets/modernize-healthcare-ambulance.jpeg  “Stock ambulance visual” %}

 Imagine a Fortune 5 company, empowering millions of people worldwide with the information, guidance, and tools to make personal health choices, setting  out to work on two parallel streams for modernizing their HealthCare platform’s Cloud-Native tech stack.